Rental Property Maintenance Management Uganda: A Landlord's Complete Guide

 Step 2: The Landlord Reviews and Assigns

 You see the request on your dashboard, review the photo and description, and assess priority.
-For an urgent issue — a burst pipe, an electrical fault that creates a safety risk — you mark it urgent and assign it to your plumber or electrician.
+For an urgent issue such as a burst pipe or an electrical fault that creates a safety risk, you mark it urgent and assign it to your plumber or electrician.
 For routine issues, you assign it on a standard timeline.

 Why this matters: The tenant stops wondering whether anything is happening.
 You have a documented record of when you acknowledged the request and what action you took.
 The contractor has a formal brief, not a forwarded WhatsApp message.